Lightstreamer/Lightstreamer-kafka-connector/README.md

 In particular, Kafka Connector supports message validation for _Avro_ and _JSON_, which can be specified through:

-- local schema files
+- Local schema files
-- the _Confluent Schema Registry_
+- The _Confluent Schema Registry_

 Kafka Connector allows independent deserialization of keys and values, which means that: